Product

 While cardio doesn't build muscle like resistance training does, it supports overall metabolic health, improves insulin sensitivity, and helps with fat loss.
 High-intensity interval training (HIIT) appears particularly effective for metabolic benefits, alternating short bursts of intense effort with recovery periods.

-Aim for at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous activity per week, as recommended by major health organizations.
+Aim for at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous activity per week, as recommended by the CDC.
 This supports cardiovascular health, helps maintain a healthy weight, and improves your body's ability to process nutrients efficiently.

 Prioritize Quality Sleep